leta199/Linear-Regression/README.md

 6) Method to plot residuals to make sure the data displays the "random cloud" we would expect from linear regression used appropriately ✅
 7) Method to predict dependent variable for any value of independent variable entered ✅
 8) Use linear model to model real financial data ✅
-9) Use test - training splits and cross validation on future models .

 ## AUTHORS
 [leta199](https://github.com/leta199)